Chaymae-ipynb/Chaymae-ipynb.github.io/index.md

 # Welcome

-I’m **Chaymae Jaouhar**, a Data & AI consultant in the TMT industry and an aspiring researcher focusing on:
+I’m **Chaymae**, a Data & AI consultant in the TMT industry and an aspiring researcher focusing on:

 - Mechanistic interpretability
 - Toxicity, alignment, and safe model deployment